cdhanna/BNugetDocs/Readme.md

 Unfortunately, _BNuget_ does not make it obvious which Nuget packages are able to be installed.
 This is due to the structure and nature of the Nuget API itself.
 If a non _Net Standard_ package is installed, an error will be printed to the console.

-**No Support for predefined Assembly Definitions** _BNuget_ does not support the ability to add global nuget packages to [predefined Assembly Definitions](https://docs.unity3d.com/Manual/ScriptCompileOrderFolders.html).
+**No Support for predefined Assembly Definitions**

+_BNuget_ does not support the ability to add global nuget packages to [predefined Assembly Definitions](https://docs.unity3d.com/Manual/ScriptCompileOrderFolders.html).
 You **MUST** create an Assembly Definition to add Nuget dependencies.

+**No Support for Local File Package Sources**

+Most Nuget clients allow developers to setup Nuget Package sources pointed to a local folder containing built `.nupkg` packages.
+Sadly, _BNuget_ does not support this (yet?).

 # Support